MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ![Simulated image of a technician using Dynamics 365 Remote Assist mobile to annotate their environment on a call.](./media/ram-overview.png "Dynamics 365 Remote Assist mobile Overview")

 Dynamics 365 Remote Assist is available on [Android phones and tablets with ARCore support](https://developers.google.com/ar/discover/supported-devices) and [iOS iPhones and iPads with ARKit support](https://developers.google.com/ar/discover/supported-devices#ios).
 Additionally, Dynamics 365 Remote Assist is available on mobile devices **without** ARCore or ARKit support.
-Visit our [documentation on product requirements](../requirements.md) to learn more.
+To learn more, visit our [documentation on product requirements](../requirements.md).

 ## Features

-Compare what features are available on Microsoft Teams mobile vs Remote Assist mobile.
+Compare what features are available on Microsoft Teams mobile versus Remote Assist mobile.

 |Features|Available in Teams mobile|Available in Remote Assist mobile|
 |:----|:----|:----|